 Kubed Root is an urban microgreenery and co-farming space devoted to growing fresh greens in a low-water environment and incubating local agribusinesses.

-Kubed Root is an urban microgreenery and co-farming space (think WeWork, but for urban, indoor farmers).
+Kubed Root is an urban microgreenery and co-farming space.
 Founder and owner Elias Martinez’s goal is to grow fresh greens in a sustainable, low-water environment and to serve as an indoor agriculture business incubator.

 Elias Martinez is many things: a husband, father of three, US navy veteran, doctoral student of business, and owner and founder of Kubed Root.
 Growing up in South Florida, Elias’s family raised a garden of fresh fruits and vegetables, which his mother shared with their neighbors.
 Elias watched her gift change a family’s life very tangibly and credits that moment with teaching him about the transformative power of food and love.
 After his mother passed away, Elias lived with his grandparents, who also planted vegetables and raised chickens.
 Years later, frustrated with the lack of challenge at his day job, Elias was eager to pursue a more fulfilling vocation.
 Already a proponent of indoor agriculture, he heard about the virtues of broccoli sprouts on a podcast, but turned off by the high price, and like his mother and grandfather before him, he decided to grow his own.
 What began as a hobby (a 10’x10’ space in Elias’s basement lit by a single LED light) soon became an obsession, and later, a business.
 Kubed Root now sells microgreens to local restaurants, health food stores, and at farmers’ markets.